NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 The easiest way to install this controller is to utilize the Arduino IDE library manager, or through a package manager such as PlatformIO.
 Otherwise, simply download this controller and extract its files into a `Simple-Hydroponics-Arduino` folder in your Arduino custom libraries folder, typically found in your `[My ]Documents\Arduino\libraries` folder (Windows), or `~/Documents/Arduino/libraries/` folder (Linux/OSX).

-From there, you can make a local copy of one of the examples based on the kind of system setup you want to use.
-If you are unsure of which, we recommend using the Vertical NFT Example for older MCUs and the Full System Example for modern MCUs.
-Older storage constrained MCUs (< 512kB Flash) may need further modifications (and possibly external hardware) so is recommended only for advanced users.
+From there, you can make a local copy of one of the example sketches based on the kind of system setup you want to use.
+If you are unsure of which, we recommend the Vertical NFT Example, as it is our standard implementation built for most common system setups and only requires changing setup defines at the top of the file.
+Older storage constrained MCUs (< 512kB Flash) may need further tweaking, and possibly external storage hardware (such as EEPROM or SD Card - see the Data Writer example for more details).
+Modern MCUs with lots of Flash storage can instead simply build the Full System Example (TODO: Still a WIP).

+### Setup

-### Header Defines
+#### Header Defines

-There are several defines inside of the controller's main header file that allow for more fine-tuned control of the controller.
+There are several defines inside of the controller's main Hydruino.h header file that allow for more fine-tuned control of the controller.
 You may edit and uncomment these lines directly, or supply them via custom build flags.
 While editing the main header file isn't ideal, it is often easiest.
 Note that editing the controller's main header file directly will affect all projects compiled on your system using those modified controller files.

-Alternatively, you may also refer to <https://forum.arduino.cc/index.php?topic=602603.0> on how to define custom build flags manually via modifying the platform[.local].txt file.
-Note that editing such directly will affect all other projects compiled on your system using those modified platform framework files, but at least you keep those changes to the same place.
+Alternatively, you may also refer to <https://forum.arduino.cc/index.php?topic=602603.0> on how to define custom build flags manually via modifying the platform[.local].txt file, or with the Arduino CLI (preferred way going forward).

+For the older platform.local.txt file override approach, create platform.local.txt alongside platform.txt located in %applocaldata%\Arduino15\packages\{platform}\hardware\{arch}\{version}\ (replacing %applocaldata%\Arduino15 with ~/Library/Arduino15 for OSX, and ~/.arduino15 for Linux), with the contents: `compiler.cpp.extra_flags=-Dname` (replacing `name` with full name of below define).
+Note that it will affect all builds for that platform until again changed/removed.
+Some build systems may require directly editing platform.txt and adding onto the end of its CPP build recipe, e.g. Teensy & `recipe.cpp.o.pattern=`.

 From Hydruino.h:
 ```Arduino